Sage-Bionetworks-IT/cfn-cr-synapse-tagger/README.md

 # cfn-cr-synapse-tagger

-Cloudformation Custom Resource to apply Synapse metadata to AWS resources as tags.
+Cloudformation Custom Resource used to apply tags to resources provisioned using the Sage Service Catalog.

-Inventory of source code and supporting files:
+## Inventory of source code and supporting files:

 - set_bucket_tags - Function to set tags on S3 buckets.
 - set_instance_tags - Function to set tags on EC2 instances.